 Both crickets are easier to control in mid-summer, rather than later in the season when they have moved in.
 After treatment, don’t vacuum up the sawdust-like bait.
 Leave sticky boards in place until your next service or until full.
 If something gets stuck in the glue, any vegetable oil will melt the glue.

 Cricket control can take a couple of weeks, because all crickets have to find the bait.
-New crickets that enter the structure will die, but it takes a couple of days, depending on how recent the treatment is.
-We warranty a cricket treatment for 60 days, although if you have camelback crickets you should consider quarterly service or moisture remediation.
+New crickets that enter the structure will be eliminated, but it takes a couple of days, depending on how recent the treatment is.